inspec/inspec/docs/resources.rst

 limits_conf
 =====================================================
-Use the ``limits_conf`` InSpec audit resource to test configuration settings in the ``/etc/security/limits.conf`` file.
+Use the ``limits_conf`` |inspec resource| to test configuration settings in the ``/etc/security/limits.conf`` file.
 The ``limits.conf`` defines limits for processes (by user and/or group names) and helps ensure that the system on which those processes are running remains stable.
 Each process may be assigned a hard or soft limit.

 * Soft limits are maintained by the shell and defines the number of file handles (or open files) available to the user or group after login
 * Hard limits are maintained by the kernel and defines the maximum number of allowed file handles